NUWCDIVNPT/stig-manager/docs/user-guide/review-handling.rst

 This is a small but significant change.
 Applying the previous Review as STIG Viewer would to the new version of the Rule would be a mistake, and could lead to a state where a system was using an invalid Certificate Authority.

+By contrast, STIG Manager will not present the previous Review for this related Rule, because the Check Content has changed.
+The Reviewer or an automated tool will need to perform a new Review for this Rule, verifying that the correct CAs are being used.